computersarecool/dotfiles/README.md

 ### The files in this repo install packages and programs from the following:
 - [apt install list](setup_files/apt_files.txt)
 - [npm install list](setup_files/npm_files.txt)
+- **Warning** This repo contains scripts that move and delete files.
+Please understand everything the scripts do before you use them

 ### License